Texas vs. TCU NCAA Football Odds, Plays and Insights | October 2, 2021

 TCU Stats and Trends

-- TCU is 0-2 against the spread and 2-1 overall in games when it records more than 23.3 points.
+- When TCU puts up more than 23.3 points, it is 0-2 against the spread and 2-1 overall.

-- TCU is 0-2 against the spread and 2-1 overall when the team piles up more than 408.3 yards.
+- In games that TCU piles up over 408.3 yards, the team is 0-2 against the spread and 2-1 overall.

 - This season the Horned Frogs have three turnovers, two fewer than the Longhorns have takeaways (5).